Revisiting Red Storm Rising

 Box content for the Commodore 64 version of Red Storm Rising.

-Gamers today are really missing out on the treat that was opening a game back in the 80’s and earlier 90’s.
-In this box you first and foremost receive a finished game.
+Gamers today are missing out on the treat that was opening a game back in the 80’s and earlier 90’s.
+In this box, you first and foremost receive a finished game.
 Not a beta, or a campaign with only half the missions.
-You get a fully finished, bug free game that’s ready to be played.
-In addition you’ll find a player manual that throughly explains the game and how it works.
-A highly detailed keyboard overlay, supplemental support documentation specific to your computer and the all important product catalog.
+You get a fully finished, bug-free game that’s ready to be played.
+In addition, you’ll find a player manual that thoroughly explains the game and how it works.
+A highly detailed keyboard overlay, supplemental support documentation specific to your computer, and the all-important product catalog.
 This was the standard in the early days of gaming.
 It’s similar to when you bought vinyl (record albums) back in the day.
 The album had liner notes, posters, booklets, etc. It was an experience.
 I really miss it.

 Your mission, should you choose to accept it.